 The reality is that Manila’s chairmanship was the best chance for tangible progress to be made toward a strongly worded and robust instrument with an eye toward implementation.
 Labor migrants will continue to face vulnerability until substantive and not just discursive change is made on the migrant labor rights agenda.
 For such substantive change to be feasible, the arbitrary categorization of labor-sending and labor-receiving states must make way for a focus on the political legitimation concerns of each member state.

 While the product is far from perfect, the existence of this new Consensus remains a net positive for the region.
 Even if implementation is a distant prospect, one must always remember that change is a slow and steady process, especially for matters on which not all member states agree.
 Amidst the new uncertainties created by this imperfect consensus, one critical lesson has been reinforced from this attempt, which policymakers and diplomats in both Jakarta and Manila as well as in other capitals should heed: labor-sending states too have different perspectives on this question, and those are often as difficult to bridge.

 Tommy K.S.
-Koh is a Masters of Public Policy and Global Affairs Candidate at the University of British Columbia where he is also a Graduate Student Researcher at the Institute of Asian Research.
+Koh is a Master of Public Policy and Global Affairs student at the University of British Columbia where he is also a Graduate Student Researcher at the Institute of Asian Research.
 His research focuses on Southeast Asia, especially at the intersection of ASEAN, domestic political legitimation, and issues of mobility.